mtsch/Ripserer.jl/docs/src/index.md

 ## Introduction

-Ripserer is a pure Julia implementation of the [Ripser](https://github.com/Ripser/ripser) algorithm for computing persistent homology.
+Ripserer is a pure Julia library for computing persistent homology based on the [Ripser](https://github.com/Ripser/ripser) algorithm.
 Roughly speaking, persistent homology detects topological holes in data in a noise-resistant, stable way.
 If you are unfamiliar with persistent homology, I recommend reading this [excellent introduction](https://towardsdatascience.com/persistent-homology-with-examples-1974d4b9c3d0).

 See the Examples for further info.